ProntoNLP/pronto-nlp-sdk/README.md

-# Pronto NLP SDK
+# ProntoNLP SDK

-Pronto NLP SDK is a Python library for performing tasks using the Pronto NLP infrastructure.
+ProntoNLP SDK is a Python library for performing tasks using the ProntoNLP infrastructure.

 ## Installation

-Install Pronto NLP SDK directly from GitHub using pip:
+Install ProntoNLP SDK directly from GitHub using pip:

 ```bash
 pip install git+https://github.com/ProntoNLP/pronto-nlp-sdk.git